-While we’ve been trying out the rest of their menu, we haven’t tasted their Enmoladas de Pollo yet.
-The dish (using a family recipe that spans three generations) features four enmoladas filled with chicken and topped with mole, cheese, and onion served with a side of rice.
+This Enmoladas de Pollo uses a family recipe that spans three generations The four enmoladas, which are like folded tacos bathed in mole, are filled with shredded chicken and topped with cheese and onion and served with a side of rice.

 Keep up with El Antojo Poblano on Facebook.

 231 E. 26th St.

 El Torero’s Chicken Mole features a lush sauce with complex fruit and chili flavor.
 It is served with beans and rice, a tortilla, sesame seeds, and red onion.

 For more information, visit eltorerotucson.com.